gradio-app/gradio/guides/05_custom-components/02_key-component-concepts.md

 It's important to understand these concepts when developing your own component.
 Otherwise, your component may behave very different to other Gradio components!

-Tip:  you can skip this section if you are familiar with the internals of the Gradio library, such as each component's preprocess and postprocess methods.
+Tip:  You can skip this section if you are familiar with the internals of the Gradio library, such as each component's preprocess and postprocess methods.

 ## Interactive vs Static